-\begin{definition}[Privacy Filter] A function $\compfilt_{\epsilon_g,\delta_g}: \R^{2k}_{\geq 0} \to\{\halt,\cont \}$ is a \emph{valid privacy filter} for $\epsilon_g,\delta_g \geq 0$ if for all adversaries $\cA$ in $\game(\cA,k,b)$, the following ``bad event'' occurs with probability at most $\delta_g$ when $v \sim V^0$: \mathmath |\loss(v) |> \epsilon_g \quad \text{ and } \quad \compfilt_{\epsilon_g,\delta_g}(\epsilon_1,\delta_1,\cdots, \epsilon_k,\delta_k) = \cont. \mathmath \end{definition} We note two things about the usage of these objects.
-First, a valid privacy odometer can be used to provide a running upper bound on the privacy loss at each intermediate round: the privacy loss at round $k' < k$ must with high probability be upper bounded by $\compodom_{\delta_g}\left(\epsilon_1,\delta_1,\ldots,\epsilon_{k'},\delta_{k'},0,0,\ldots,0,0\right)$ -- i.e. the bound that results by setting all future privacy parameters to 0.
+We note that a valid privacy odometer can be used to provide a running upper bound on the privacy loss at each intermediate round: the privacy loss at round $k' < k$ must with high probability be upper bounded by $\compodom_{\delta_g}\left(\epsilon_1,\delta_1,\ldots,\epsilon_{k'},\delta_{k'},0,0,\ldots,0,0\right)$.
+That is, the bound that results by setting all future privacy parameters to 0.
 This is because setting all future privacy parameters to zero is equivalent to stopping the computation at round $k'$, and is a feasible choice for the adaptive adversary $\cA$.
-Second, a privacy filter can be used to guarantee that with high probability, the stated privacy budget $\epsilon_g$ is never exceeded -- the data analyst at each round $k'$ simply queries $\compfilt_{\epsilon_g,\delta_g}(\epsilon_1,\delta_1,\ldots,\epsilon_{k'},\delta_{k'},0,0,\ldots,0,0)$ \emph{before} she runs algorithm $k'$, and runs it only if the filter returns $\cont$.
-Again, this is guaranteed because the continuation is a feasible choice of the adversary, and the guarantees of both a filter and an odometer are quantified over all adversaries. \ifsubmission \else We give the formal description of this interaction where $\cA$ uses the privacy filter in \Cref{alg:filter_game}.